cferdinandi/adventure/content/adventures/new-years-tower.md

 - Shadowhorn Kraghammer should be scaled up or down in difficulty and strength as needed based on your party's skill.
 - The Stormcloud Siblings think they've only been gone a few hours, and have no idea they've been missing for a year.
 Roleplay this as much or as little as desired.
 - For added fun, you can add a tunnel creature (perhaps a friendly but misunderstood cave dwarf or gnome) NPC that the party meets in their travels.
 They can aid the party, give them any needed gear, and heal them if necessary.

-## Questions

-- Where does the tower come from?
-Where does it go?
-- Why are the villagers so afraid of it?
-- What rumors have you heard about what's inside?
-- If you're inside when it disappears, what happens to you?